-Roasted Acorn Squash with Pecans and Crispy Sage Leaves is the ideal Thanksgiving side dish.
+Roasted Acorn Squash Recipe with Pecans comes with Crispy Sage Leaves and is the ideal Thanksgiving side dish.
 It’s full of comforting fall flavors, and it will be a beautiful addition to your holiday table.
 Pecans and acorn squash are a spectacular combination!When people ask me to describe my site, I typically say that Cooking On The Weekends celebrates the beauty of whole ingredients, and it’s a collection of creative, comforting recipes for casual entertaining.

 Today’s Roasted Acorn Squash with Pecans and Crispy Sage Leaves recipe is the perfect example of both of those things, and it’s one of my favorite holiday squash recipes.